TylerBoni/shared/initial.md

 MongoDB - This is a noSQL (not only SQL) database framework that uses "document" based record groups.
 This is our favorite framework for data that needs to be flexible.
 BB is young in this project, and it is likely they will continue to grow their datafields.
 Mongo makes this easier than other DB solutions.
 It is similar to DynamoDB from AWS, which is also a fantastic option.
 Mongo is very popular and well supported.

 ## UI Design
+Building on React, there is no limit.
+Feel free to share sample websites that you like.

 ## API Design